coq/coq/doc/sphinx/language/extensions/implicit-arguments.rst

    By default, the basic pretty-printing rules display implicit arguments that are not detected as strict implicit arguments.
-This “defensive” mode can quickly make the display cumbersome so this can be deactivated by turning this flag off.
+This “defensive” mode can quickly make the display cumbersome so this can be deactivated by turning this :term:`flag` off.

 .. seealso:: :flag:`Printing All`.